abd-h/practicing-ccs-layout/README.md

 -Aligning items on the Block Axis
 - Items with an intrinsic aspect ratio
 - Justifying Items on the Inline Axis
+-Justifying the grid tracks on the inline axis -Alignment and auto margins